 - Extensive quantities: An extensive quantity increases proportionally with system size.
 For example, mass and volume are extensive quantities.
 Flow is an extensive quantity.
 The magnitude of an extensive quantity is completely additive for non-interacting subsystems.
-The magnitude of these quantities depends on the extent or size of the system (Cohen et al. 2008). - Size-specific quantities: 'The adjective specific before the name of an extensive quantity is often used to mean divided by mass' (Cohen et al. 2008).
-The term specific has different meanings in three particular contexts: (1) In the systemparadigm, (a) mass-specific flux is flow divided by mass of the system (the mass everything contained instrumental chamber or reactor). (b) Rates are frequently expressed as volume-specific flux (volume of the instrumental chamber).
-A mass-specific volume-specific quantity
+The magnitude of these quantities depends on the extent or size of the system (Cohen et al 2008). - Size-specific quantities: 'The adjective specific before the name of an extensive quantity is often used to mean divided by mass' (Cohen et al 2008).
+The term specific has different meanings in three particular contexts: (1) In the systemparadigm, (a) mass-specific flux is flow divided by mass of the system (the mass of everything contained in the instrumental chamber or reactor). (b) Rates are frequently expressed as